This guide introduces JPA and walks you through setting up a simple example in Spring Boot.

 }

-Below, we compare the approaches used to write queries.
+Below, we compare the approaches used to write queries in different frameworks.

 Todo Update and Todo Retrieve